Episode 6: Cassowary Jenkins

 boasting about defeating a cassowary."

-They made camp that evening in a hanging valley near the crest of the ridge.
+They made camp that evening in a hanging valley, near the crest of the

-dark meadow of ferns.
-Here and there, moss-covered stones rose seemingly at
+a dark meadow of ferns.
+Here and there, moss-clad stones stood about the

 "Aye," said Abercrombie.
 "They probably sacrificed their victims at the